Dr. Greene's Answer

 How disconcerting to parents when a boy’s penis seems to disappear, either at birth or shortly thereafter.
 The good news is that the outlook is bright.
 Sometimes surgery is needed, sometimes medical treatments, and often nothing at all.

-A trapped penis is a normal-sized penis that is partially stuck in the pubic fat pad.
-Children are not born with trapped penis; circumcision causes it.
-Routine circumcision of a webbed penis or circumcision when there is significant scrotal swelling (from a hydrocele or hernia) can lead to trapped penis.
-Scarring or adhesions trap the recessed penis in the fat pad.
-This condition can predispose children to urinary tract infections or urinary retention.
-Surgery is usually wise.
+Trapped penis refers to a penis of average size that is partially stuck in the pubic fat pad.
+Children with this condition are not born this way, but it develops as a result of circumcision.
+Circumstances that cause this include the routine circumcision of a webbed penis, or when circumcision coincides with significant scrotal swelling from a hydrocele or hernia.
+Scarring or adhesions then partially trap the penis within the pad of fat.
+This is an unfortunate case that can predispose children to urinary tract infections or urinary retention.
+In the case of trapped penis, surgery is usually advisable in order for it to function normally.

 Normal: Mean +/- 1 SD (inches)